Mental Health Training: How To Be An Ally for Employees

 Once the conversation has started with an employee about mental health, it’s essential to keep it going.
 One solution may be to put a buddy system in place, offering employees access to those who have received mental health training or have relevant experience and can act as a friend, mentor or guide.

 Employer mental health packages

 More structured support may also be available.
 For example, corporate Private Medical Insurance policies.
 These can sometimes provide fully funded Cognitive Behavioural Therapy for insured employees suffering from mental health issues to help prevent absence or help them recover from long-term absence.

 Partnering with a mental health provider, such as Onebright, can provide psychological support services for employees with access to a highly effective range of evidence-based psychological therapies.

 Employers who take mental health and well-being seriously send out a clear message about the organisation’s values and show that they care, respect and support their employees.

-There are so many ways that employers can improve the experience and lives of the people who work for them, and through mental health training, we can learn to be allies for our employees, so they don’t feel like they’re enduring challenges on their own.
-For more information about Onebright mental health training, get in touch with us.
+There are so many ways that employers can improve the experience and lives of the people who work for them, and through mental health training, we can learn to be allies for our employees so they don’t feel like they’re enduring challenges on their own.
+For more information about Onebright mental health training for employers and business leaders, get in touch with us.